goodmajo/ME382PentRob/README.md

 * I started using a stepper to perform one function.
 For that I just use the stepper library everyone uses.
 Again, if I can figure out how they work I'll add steppers to my MotorDrv class.

 ## 11 - 11 - 2016 ##
 I added support for the BTS7960 (aka IBT_2) motor drivers I'm using to control the drive motors.
 It's very easy to use.
 Keep in mind that these drivers do not require a command to the enable pins like the L298N.
-Instead, I'm connecting my enable pins to the a bus that is connected to the Arduino's 5V out pin.
+Instead, I'm connecting my enable pins to a bus that is connected to the Arduino's 5V out pin.

 -Joel